What is a Heater-Cooler Device?

 One of the most popular is the Stockert 3T Heater Cooler System, manufactured by the German company LivaNova PLC, which was formerly known as Sorin Group Deutschland GmbH.
 LivaNova issued a heater-cooler recall for the Stockert 3T in July 2015 due to a risk of contamination if proper disinfection maintenance procedures are not performed per the manufacturer’s instructions.

 The heater-cooler device stores water in a tank, and the water is kept at a particular temperature in order to heat or cool a patient’s blood or body as necessary.
 Many nontuberculous mycobacteria lawsuit plaintiffs, however, are alleging that the water in the device’s reservoir can become contaminated and spray into the air.
 A severe – possibly even fatal – infection can result.
+Patients who have experienced these complications are encouraged seek legal counsel to determine their eligibility to file a Heater Cooler infection lawsuit.

 Symptoms of a Nontuberculous Mycobacterium Infection